Profile Photo

 Colour callouts are in Humbrol paint numbers only.
 Without a table showing colour names or other manufacturer's equivalents, finding the correct colours might be a bit tricky for less experienced modellers.

 The decals look good on paper (duuh…), although they are a bit flat for my taste.
 Color density is excellent, colours are in register, stencil data is legible.
 There are even some cockpit placards included, something you do not see every day in a mainstream kit.
 Kudos to Airfix for that one!
-In the second part of this we will see how the decals behave in action.
+In the second part of this review we will see how the decals behave in action.

 The parts…